 I am a Professor in the South Asia Program, the Comparative Religion Program, and the International Studies Program at the University of Washington’s Jackson School of International Studies, where I hold a College of Arts and Sciences Endowed Professorship.
 I also serve as the Director of the Center for Global Studies.
 I was named a Guggenheim Fellow in 2018.

-I am an associate professor in the South Asia Program, the Comparative Religion Program, and the International Studies Program at the University of Washington's Jackson School of International Studies.
 I teach and write about religion, history, and culture in South Asia, as well as theoretical issues in the study of religion in general and its intersection with historiography.
 I work with Marathi and Hindi materials, including textual, ethnographic, and visual/filmic sources.
+I work across time periods, from the contemporary to the medieval.
+My fields of publication include performance studies, film studies, religious studies, history, and contemporary politics.
 I specialize in the study of Maharashtra from the second millennium CE to the present, ranging from the medieval period, through the colonial and modern periods, to the postcolonial era.
-My first book, Religion and Public Memory (Columbia University Press 2008) won the American Academy of Religion's award "The Best First Book in the History of Religions" in 2009.
-The book has been published in India under the title History, Bhakti, and Public Memory by Permanent Black.
+I will teach a graduate seminar in the Fall on theories of religion (Relig 501).
+Click here for the most current draft of the syllabus.

 My books include: Religion and Public Memory (Columbia University Press, 2008); Amar Akbar Anthony: Bollywood, Brotherhood, and the Nation (with Andy Rotman and William Elison, Harvard University Press, 2016); and The Quotidian Revolution: Vernacularization, Religion, and the Premodern Public Sphere in India (Columbia University Press, 2016).

 The “Preface” and “Introduction” of The Quotidian Revolution is available for download here.